 The Ansaris were integral in establishing autism advocacy and services in our community through the creation of the Sonya Ansari Center for Autism at LOGAN Center in South Bend.
 The center, named for their daughter Sonya, provides a range of services, resources, and training for parents, educators and professionals who face the daily realities of autism.
 In addition, Zoreen and Rafat presented a transformational gift to the University of Notre Dame to establish the Ansari Institute for Global Engagement with Religion in the Keough School of Global Affairs.
 The Institute focuses on religious studies and research, with worldwide engagement and education.
 Further demonstrating their commitment to education, Zoreen was essential in the creation of two elementary schools in Sindh, Pakistan.
 Rafat’s published work in oncology care has provided guidance to the medical community at large.
 The compassionate care, support and guidance provided through their work as physicians has given great comfort to innumerable patients and families in our community.

 Zoreen and Rafat moved to South Bend in 1980 and locally raised their three children, Sarah, Adam and Sonya.
 Through their ongoing work and generosity, the Ansaris have created a ripple effect across the community and around the world.
 Center for Hospice Care and the Hospice Foundation are honored to recognize Zoreen and Rafat by sharing the wonderful ways they are improving the quality of living for so many.

-We hope you will join us at the 36th Annual Helping Hands Award Dinner on September 30, 2020 to celebrate Zoreen and Rafat’s achievements.
+We hope you will join us at the 36th Helping Hands Award Dinner on May 5, 2021 to celebrate Zoreen and Rafat’s achievements.
 We greatly appreciate your support!